AbdulfattahBaalawi/StaySafeApp/README.md

 # StaySafeApp
- This App is an adroid application has developed in Hamathon Competition 2020.
-It is for making online consultation and oppointment especially during coronavirus epidemic.
+ This App is an android application has developed in Hamathon Competition 2020.
+It is for making online consultations and appointments specially during coronavirus epidemic.